0chain/0chain/README.md

 6.1) Use `./docker.local/config/0chain.yaml` to configure the blockchain properties.
 The default options are set up for running the blockchain fast in development.

-  1.1) If you want the logs to appear on the console - change `logging.console` from `false` to `true`
+  6.1.1) If you want the logs to appear on the console - change `logging.console` from `false` to `true`

-  1.2) If you want the debug statements in the logs to appear - change `logging.level` from `"info"` to `"debug"`
+  6.1.2) If you want the debug statements in the logs to appear - change `logging.level` from `"info"` to `"debug"`

-  1.3) If you want to change the block size, set the value of `server_chain.block.size`
+  6.1.3) If you want to change the block size, set the value of `server_chain.block.size`

-  1.4) If you want to adjust the network relay time, set the value of `network.relay_time`
+  6.1.4) If you want to adjust the network relay time, set the value of `network.relay_time`

-  1.5) If you want to turn off fees adjust `server_chain.smart_contract.miner` from `true` to `false`
+  6.1.5) If you want to turn off fees adjust `server_chain.smart_contract.miner` from `true` to `false`

 **_Note: Remove sharder72 and miner75 from docker.local/config/b0snode2_keys.txt and docker.local/config/b0mnode5_keys.txt respectively if you are joining to local network._**

 ## 7. Starting the Miner and Sharder Nodes

 7.1) For starting the nodes open 4 terminal tabs.
-Use the 1st terminal tab and be in the sharder1(0chain/docker.local/sharder1) directory.On other 3 terminal tabs be in the miner directory(0chain/docker.local/miner|i)(miner1/2/3).
+Use the 1st terminal tab and be in the sharder1 (`0chain/docker.local/sharder1`) directory.
+On other 3 terminal tabs be in the miner directory(0chain/docker.local/miner|i)(miner1/2/3).

 Start sharder first because miners need the genesis magic block.
-On the sharder terminal, use
+On the sharder terminal tab, use the command below to start the sharders:

 ```
 ../bin/start.b0sharder.sh